jillianpihulak/jillianpihulak.github.io/resume.md

 [Oregon State University College of Earth, Ocean, and Atmospheric Science](http://ceoas.oregonstate.edu/)

 ### Summary
-An undeclared student just trying to figure things out. :metal:
+An geography and geospatial science student just trying to figure things out. :metal:

 >“Life is either a daring adventure or nothing at all.”
 >-Helen Keller